 Naturally, Jack didn’t really summon the Heartless, and he suggests you go to Dr. Finkelstein’s, aka the Room of Beginnings, to find out what’s up.
 Sora and friends could probably tell Jack why the Heartless are there, but I guess we have to start walking for some reason.

 There are plenty of things to interact with on the overworld, if by “interact with” you meant “destroy like a bull in a china shop.”
 You spend a lot of time breaking objects in the overworld, causing the broken objects to drop Health Orbs or special red orbs you later learn are called “Moogle Points.”
-The 3D games introduced a few items you have to break with a combo, so you’ll want to go everywhere and hit everything you three times just to get a measure of them.
-These obstacles can also drop fresh attack cards for your deck, which is what you’re really looking for.
+The 3D games introduced a few items you have to break with a combo finisher instead of a regular attack, so you’ll want to hit every object type at least three times to get a measure of them.
+In addition to Health Orbs and Moogle Points, broken stuff can also drop fresh attack cards for your deck, which is what you’re really looking for.
 These can be any card you’ve previously unlocked, though they have a high chance of dropping the card associated with the local Keyblade instead, which is unlocked immediately upon entering the world (in this case, the Pumpkinhead).
 Sora’s Keyblade never transform in this game, but the Keyblade cards change the amount of damage you cause or how quickly it swings or recovers.
 You’ll want to retire most of your Kingdom Key cards over time.
 Destroying obstacles is hardly the most efficient way to get new cards, but it is handy.

 There are also the Heartless on the overworld.
 The Heartless behave very differently on the overworld between the GBA and 3D versions.
 In the GBA version, they appear nearby you and swoop in.
-They don’t so much exist in real space, so to speak, as pounce at you out of nowhere.
+They don’t so much exist in real space prior to encountering you, so to speak, as pounce at you out of nowhere.
 They’re relentless, but eventually run out of troops as you take them out one by one, depending on the room you happen to be in: cards like Tranquil Darkness have very few Heartless, while Teeming Darkness is just the opposite.
 One downside of the GBA version is that there are only a handful of Heartless sprites available to represent enemy groups – only four.
-You’ll be attacked by Red Nocturnes, Large Bodies and Shadows on the overworld for almost the entire game, even on worlds that don’t have Large Bodies or Red Nocturnes in combat, while Atlantica uses Sea Neons.
-(Don’t worry, you can still stun Large Bodies from the front on the overworld!)
+You’ll be attacked by Red Nocturnes, Large Bodies, and Shadows on the overworld for almost the entire game, even on worlds that don’t have Large Bodies or Red Nocturnes in combat (don’t worry, you can still stun Large Bodies from the front on the overworld!).
+Atlantica uses Sea Neons for variety.
 It’s a costly side effect of the isometric perspective, since the developers didn’t want to have to redraw every enemy in isometric perspective for the overworld.
 I understand the decision, but that doesn’t make it any less of a costly mistake.
 Surely you can imagine what these repeating overworld sprites do to a game with so many other tedious repeating elements?

 At Finkelstein’s Lab, you find that the good doctor is blaming himself for the Heartless attacks!
 It seems he’s invented a special potion, designed to restore someone’s “true memories.”
 He then drops what is probably the most important line from the Disney sections in Chain of Memories, so I’m going to quote it: “Our hearts are full of memories — but not all of them reflect the truth.
 The heart isn’t a recording device.
 Even important memories change with time.
 They warp or fade, leaving us with but a shadow of what we hoped to remember.”
 Sora asks if that’s what’s going on with him, with all the allusions made by the cloaked figures, and Finkelstein confirms that “It happens to everyone […] If we could recover our true memories, the world would seem completely different.”
 Unfortunately, once Finkelstein had developed his potion, so much as smelling it caused the Heartless to appear, and the potion has since vanished.